fresheneesz/hashmap/Readme.md

 Unlike regular objects, __keys will not be stringified__.
 For example numbers and strings won't be mixed, you can pass `Date`'s, `RegExp`'s, DOM Elements, anything! (even `null` and `undefined`)

+## Key hashing

+Values are stored based on the hash of the value only (two different arrays, for example, that hash to the same value are considered the same key).

+The following hash to their string representation: `undefined`, `null`, `true`, `false`, and any `Number` or `RegExp`.

+`Date`s hash to ":" + thier string representation. `String`s hash to '"' + the string.
+Arrays hash to '[' + each element hashed and joined by "|".
+Objects are given a uid on the keky `_hmuid_`, and "{" + the string representation of that uid is used as the hash.

 ## HashMap constructor overloads
 - `new HashMap()` creates an empty hashmap
 - `new HashMap(map:HashMap)` creates a hashmap with the key-value pairs of `map`